 How to get Omega-3s with DHA and EPA:

 - Fish – feeding your little one fish 2 times a week will be enough to get the recommended amount of Omega-3s with DHA/EPA.
 Stick to high quality and low-mercury sources of seafood like salmon, trout, halibut, light canned tuna and cod.
 For babies still on purees, this will be easy as you can puree any fish right into the purees you are already giving them.
 For toddlers, try making it a fun by making them a special fish taco, homemade fish sticks or fish mixed into pasta.

 - Fish Oil Supplements – If your kiddo is not eating fish, I would recommend a good supplement that contains both DHA and EPA.
 There are several different types of supplements at any natural food store that are geared towards kids – liquid flavored fish oil, gummies or liquid drops for babies.
 You will need to experiment to see what your little one likes best.
-We use this product at our house, the little one and myself taking a big spoonful everyday (well almost every day).

 - Seaweed – If you are raising your baby as a vegetarian or vegan, it is going to be a little tougher to get the necessary amounts of DHA and EPA for your baby.
 Seaweed is your only possible source that is not animal based.
 Look for concentrated supplements from seaweed that supply both DHA and EPA.
-I could only find this liquid drops product available for kids.

 - Plant Based Omega-3 (flax, chia) are not useful because your body cannot efficiently use this kind of Omega-3, which is called ALA (alpha-linoleic acid).
 It does not contain any DHA and while your body can convert ALA to EPA, it is a slow, difficult, incomplete and complicated process.